 Your Part and Conclusion

-So these were my five tips on choosing the blog theme.
+So these were my five tips on choosing the blog theme and best wordpress theme.
 If you’re about to make a blog theme selection decision, these tips could help you make a better decision.

 If you’re a blogger who some experience in buying and using blog themes, then you might want to answer the following questions: